pnp/sp-dev-fx-webparts/samples/react-script-editor-onprem/README.md

 ```

 ### Deploy tenant wide
-By default you have to install this web part per site collection where you want it availble.
+By default you have to install this web part per site collection where you want it available.
 If you want it enabled by default on all sites you have to edit `package-solution.json` with the following change:
 ```
 "skipFeatureDeployment": true
 ```

-In order to make it availble to absolutely all sites you need apply the _Deploy to non-script sites / modern team site_ change as well.
+In order to make it available to absolutely all sites you need apply the _Deploy to non-script sites / modern team site_ change as well.

 ## Features
 This web part illustrates the following concepts on top of the SharePoint Framework: